thangarajvisolve/Sample/README.markdown

 		$ cluster.name: graylog2

-* Download elasticsearch-servicewrapper using the following link from the terminal from the same directory where elastic search was installed.
+* Download elasticsearch-servicewrapper into your elasticserach/bin installation directory and unpack it there,using the following link from the terminal from the same directory where elastic search was installed.

 		$ wget https://github.com/elasticsearch/elasticsearch-servicewrapper/zipball/master

 		$ mv master elasticsearch-servicewrapper.zip && unzip elasticsearch-servicewrapper.zip

-		$ mv elasticsearch-elasticsearch-servicewrapper-*/* bin/ && rm -rf elasticsearch-elasticsearch-servicewrapper-*
+		$ mv elasticsearch-elasticsearch-servicewrapper-*/* . && rm -rf elasticsearch-elasticsearch-servicewrapper-*

 * Update the set.default.ES_HOME path in bin/service/elasticsearch.conf to elastic search installation directory.